-Acoustic Guitars – The Top 10 Buyers Guide
+The Best Acoustic Guitars 2019 – Buyers Guide

 Everyone needs an acoustic guitar.
 Whether you’re a pro musician or simply a hobbyist, an acoustic guitar should be in every guitarist’s arsenal.
-With the 2019 winter NAMM (National Association of Music Merchants event) now at a close, let’s review what’s available on the market.
+With the 2019 winter NAMM (National Association of Music Merchants event) now at a close, let’s review what’s available on the market in 2019 and running into 2020.

 This thin, mahogany hollow body, with sound hole, has a ’C’ profile 22 fret neck and ebony fingerboard.
-Equipped with Fender’s patent-pending stringed instrument response system (SIRS) for the optimal response and harmonic breadth of an acoustic guitar.
+Equipped with Fender’s patent-pending stringed instrument response system (SIRS) for the optimal response and harmonic breadth, supported by a great body shape.

 The electronics on this guitar should definitely be talked about.
 Fender has partnered with Fishman to create tonal versatility at its max.